Even the most productive business owners and entrepreneurs feel like they can (and should) get more accomplished. Here’s

-What secrets do the world’s most top people in business use to be hyper-productive?
-How do they seem to fit so much into every day, week and year to get more accomplished than the average business pro?
-The answer is in the small tasks they do to stay focused on their goals, priorities and the outcomes that will progress them to the next level each day.
+What secrets do the world’s top businesspeople use to be hyper-productive?
+How do they seem to fit so much into each day, week and year to get more accomplished than the average worker?
+The answer is in the small tasks they do to stay focused on their goals, priorities and the outcomes that will consistently progress them to the next level.

-Here are 21 of the greatest tips that elite entrepreneurs and business people do that have put them on top.
+Here are 21 of the greatest tips that elite entrepreneurs and business pros do that have put them on top.

 1. Get more accomplished with an ultimate to-do list

 Create a master to-do list, not a variety of different lists in multiple formats and locations.
 Stick to one, preferably online that syncs across all devices and that is available when you’re offline — so even when you don’t have Wi-Fi you can keep adjusting your task list.

 Start the night before by answering three questions for the next day: 1) What will you work on first thing tomorrow?
 2) What do you hope to accomplish during the day?
 3) What must get completed tomorrow, in priority?
 The answers should feed into your to-do list.

 Establish a daily ritual.
 For example, you may start your day by pouring a coffee, putting on instrumental music and reading your favorite newspaper online.
 Then move straight into your most critical task of the day.
 By mid-day, you may decide to always take lunch and a 15-minute walk, and on the way home you catch the latest podcast on your list.

 Speaking of podcasts, listening to them on your commute to or from work is a great way to research and learn.
 Don’t waste that time on Google or Candy Crush though, when you can be getting in some professional development time or improving an important skill.
 Listening to podcasts like HBR Ideacast and Outside In will get you thinking a step ahead of your competition.